Transition-based versus State-based Reward Functions for MDPs with Value-at-Risk: INTRODUCTION

 Our main contributions are described and discussed in Section 4, which include the following: \begin{itemize}

-\item We propose a state-transition transformation algorithm for Markov reward processes derived from MDPs with SAS-functions, in order to estimate the total reward distribution.
-Since the CDF estimation method is for a Markov process with reward function $r'_{\pi}:S \rightarrow \mathbb{R}$, the proposed algorithm can transform a Markov process with reward function $r_{\pi}:S \times S \rightarrow \mathbb{R}$ for the CDF estimation method, and keep the distribution intact. \item We illustrate that both VaR criteria relate to the Pareto front of the total reward distribution set, and we estimate the Pareto front with the aid of spectral theory and the central limit theorem for long-horizon MDPs. \end{itemize} Besides, When the optimality criterion refers to the whole distribution instead of the expectation only, and the original reward function in MDP is $r:S \times A \times S \rightarrow \mathbb{R}$, the reward function should not be simplified.
-For related studies which concerned VaR or other risk-sensitive criteria, we believe that they should be revisited using our proposed transformation approach instead of the reward simplification.
+\item We propose a state-transition transformation algorithm for Markov reward processes derived from MDPs with transition-based reward functions, in order to estimate the total reward distribution.
+Since the CDF estimation method is for a Markov reward process with a reward function $r'_{\pi}:S \rightarrow \mathbb{R}$, the proposed algorithm can transform a Markov reward process with a reward function $r_{\pi}:S \times S \rightarrow \mathbb{R}$ for the CDF estimation method, and keep the distribution intact. \item We illustrate that both VaR problems relate to the VaR function, which is the infimum of the total reward distribution set.
+We estimate the VaR function with the aid of spectral theory and the central limit theorem for long-horizon MDPs. \end{itemize} In short, when the objective is risk-sensitive, it often refers to the total reward distribution instead of the expectation only, and if the real reward function is transition-based, it should not be simplified.
+In order to keep the distribution intact while being able to implement some technique which requires state-based reward functions, the proposed transformation algorithm should be carried out first.